Thursday, October 29, 2020

 • Student Learning Objectives identified should:

-o Be SMART (Specific, Measurable, Attainable, Relevant, and time based)
+• Be SMART (Specific, Measurable, Attainable, Relevant, and Time-based)

-o Identify resources required and how objective will be measured/validated
+• Identify resources required and how objectives will be measured/validated

 • The number of Student Learning Objectives developed will depend on the placement level.

-• Intermediate and advanced placements: a minimum of 1 learning objective/for each competency (a minimum of seven).
+• Intermediate 1 & 2 and Advanced: a minimum of 1 learning objective/for each competency (a minimum of seven).

 • Students may add additional learning objectives as they progress in the placement.